buddyd16/Structural-Engineering/README.md

 ## Simple Beam - (metric version now available)
 Tkinter GUI based python program can solve for shear, moment, slope, and deflection of a simply supported beam with cantilevers at either end.
 Can apply any combination of point, point moment, uniform line, or trapezoidal loadings.
 Will automatically generate results curves and has the ability to find values at a specific location.
 Recently added the ability to solve for redundant interior reactions, simply add the result as a point load to verify deflection returns to 0 at the designated location.
-Can export an 11x17 pdf plot showing applied loads, reactions, shear, moment, slope, and deflection.
+Can export an html file plot showing reactions, shear, moment, slope, and deflection as well as other useful information such as the central span piecewise functions.

 Can be used to verify frame or fixed beam FEM results by applying point end moments returned by your 3rd party software, works on basis of superposition.